-They will be preyed upon by organized crime, starved, beaten, burned or even subjected to deliberate persecution or pogroms.
+They will be preyed upon by thugs, starved, beaten, burned or even subjected to deliberate persecution or pogroms.

 The idea is to get out and get away.
 Get away and then keep going.
 The more distance you can put between yourself and the actual fighting the better.
 The longer you remain or delay the greater the chance of injury or death.

 The following factors in various categories for your consideration are not presented in any kind of hard order.

 Depending on your timetable, where you live, the environment, the participants in the war and all kinds of other variables, they may take on greater or lesser significance to your efforts at escaping.

 There is definitely a bit of art that goes along with the science, if you want to call it that.